5 Travel Lessons I Learned The Hard Way (& How to Avoid Them)

 This one is not for the squeamish.
 I honestly don’t know which country is the culprit, but to put it mildly, Daniel and I became hosts to some other… life.
 Health standards vary wildly around the world, and when it comes to meat and seafood, it’s very easy to get sick in an unclean environment.

-Ok, these are my top 5 (of many) travel lessons that I learned the hard way.
-Try to take something from this so that you don’t have to go through the same hilarious, messed up, crazy, depressing, and gross situations that I find myself in time and time again!
+These are my top 5 (of many) travel lessons that I learned the hard way.
+Hopefully, you can take something from this so that you don’t have to go through the same hilarious, messed up, crazy, depressing, and gross situations that I find myself in time and time again!

-Just as I’m sure I’ll never stop traveling, I’m also sure that I’ll never stop adding more mistakes to this list.
-It’s all about our attitude and growing as we go.
-Keep learning, friends 🙂
+Just as I’m sure I’ll never stop traveling, I’m also sure that I’ll never stop adding more travel lessons to this list… at least I have some funny stories to share 🙂